syslog-ng/syslog-ng.github.io/doc/_admin-guide/090_Global_options/000_Global_options.md

 include the unique ID in the message by using the macro.
 For details, see ${UNIQID}.

-Enabling this option automatically generates the HOSTID.
+Enabling this option automatically generates the `HOSTID`.
 The `HOSTID` is a persistent, 32-bits-long cryptographically secure pseudo random number, that belongs to the host that the {{ site.product.short_name }} is running on.
 If the persist file is damaged, the `HOSTID` might change.